 Once we remove the idea of an Objective Reality, mental health is a very straightforward proposition.
 But thanks to some mistakes by some early, admittedly brilliant people like Freud, we got lost for a few decades as we focused on the content of our thoughts rather than on the fact that we were thinking at all.

 The other mistake we make is that we don’t trust ourselves.
 Rather ironically, a belief in science has caused too many people to completely defer their awareness and common sense to the point where you’ll see people doing truly insane things just because they were told to.

 Rather than the content of thought, we’re focusing on the quality of thoughts.
 And people are beginning to see their psychology as malleable, flexible and resilient because it is all of those things.
-We’ve just lived a generation or three where we supplanted our own wisdom with science and it took science this long to catch up to what aware people had already noticed.
+We’ve just lived a generation or three where we supplanted our own wisdom with a misdirected and incomplete science, and it took science this long to catch up to what aware people had already noticed.